Discover the Mermaids Cave in Blackheath

 Mermaids Cave

 The waterfall is small but very pretty and unpretentious.
-The best time to visit though is after a period of rainfall, otherwise there may not be much water falling over the cave and into the small valley.
+However, we recommend visiting after a period of rainfall; otherwise, there may not be much water falling over the cave or into the small valley.

-Note that the walking track continues away from the waterfall, but that track seems overgrown and we can’t vouch for it.
+Note that the walking track continues away from the waterfall, but it seems overgrown, and we can’t vouch for it.

 Mermaids Cave waterfall